danfred360/enigmaglass/training/additional_resources/additional_resources.md

 With this principle, only those with authorized access will be able to access data that is secure.
 This principle helps guide individuals with securing data by implementing permissions, authentication, and authorization controls within their organization.

 ### Integrity
 Integrity is the principle the ensures data is consistent, accurate, reliable, and secure.
-Integrity ensures data in transit or at rest is not tampered with or modified in any way by any unauthorized individual.
+Integrity ensures data in transit or at rest is not tampered with or modified in any way by any unauthorized individuals.

 ### Availability
 Availability is the principle that ensures data is available and accessbile to authorized individuals while remaining secure and inaccessbible for those without access.